Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Experimental Results

 \subsection{Benchmark and Implementation Details}

-\paragraph{Benchmark} We evaluate our approach on four widely-used long video understanding benchmarks, including LVBench~\cite{LVBench}, Video-MME \cite{VideoMME}, LongVideoBench \cite{LongVideoBench} and EgoSchema \cite{EgoSchema}.
-The LVBench, a standard benchmark for long-term video question answering, contains 1,549 questions across 103 videos, with an average duration of 4,101 seconds.
+\textbf{Benchmark} We evaluate our approach on four widely-used long video understanding benchmarks, including LVBench~\cite{LVBench}, Video-MME \cite{VideoMME}, LongVideoBench \cite{LongVideoBench} and EgoSchema \cite{EgoSchema}.
+The LVBench contains 1,549 questions across 103 videos, with an average duration of 4,101 seconds.
 The dataset covers six diverse categories: temporal grounding (TG), summarization (Sum), reasoning (Rea), entity recognition (ER), event understanding (EU), and key information retrieval (KIR).
 With high-quality ground-truth annotations, LVBench provides a reliable and challenging benchmark for evaluating comprehensive long video understanding capabilities.
 For Video-MME, we evaluate it on its \textit{long} split, which includes 300 videos and 900 questions, with durations ranging from 30 to 60 minutes.
 For LongVideoBench, we focus on the \textit{long} subset in the \textit{val} split, containing 188 videos and 564 questions, with durations between 900 and 3600 seconds.
-Most videos in this subset lack audio tracks.
-It is noted that we utilize the official subtitles without speaker identity on LongVideoBench.
+Most videos in this subset lack audio tracks and we utilize the official subtitles without speaker identity.
 EgoSchema serves as a diagnostic benchmark for long-form understanding and reasoning.
 We evaluate on its \textit{val} split, which contains 500 videos and 500 questions, with each video lasting three minutes and no audio provided.
 For simplicity, we use audio streams only when the language is English across all datasets.

-\paragraph{Implementation Details} For database construction, we employ GPT-4.1~\cite{GPT-4} to generate segment-level captions and summarize scenes and entities.
+\textbf{Implementation Details} For database construction, we employ GPT-4.1~\cite{GPT-4} to generate segment-level captions and summarize scenes and entities.
 Each 30-second segment is captioned using 20 sampled frames (0.67 fps) to ensure efficiency while maintaining coverage.
 During agentic search, we use OpenAI o3~\cite{O3} as the reasoning planner, which aggregates information from tool outputs and produces answers, with a maximum reasoning depth of 10 steps.
 For query-aware re-captioning during tool calls, we sample 30 frames per segment (1 fps) to provide sufficient visual context.
 Additionally, we leverage OpenAI o3 as the VLM used in \textit{Visual Inspect} tool and set its maximum number of input frames to 50.
 Unless otherwise specified, the same settings are applied across all datasets.